bookercodes/pusher-chatkit-tut/README.md

 * First, we import `Chatkit` from `pusher-chatkit-server`
 * Then, instantiate our own `chatkit` instance using the **Insance Locator** and **Key** from the dashboard
 * In the `/users` route, we take a `username` and create a Chatkit user through our `chatkit` instance
 * Authentication is the action of proving a user is who she says she is.
 When someone first connects to Chatkit, a request will be sent to `/authenticate` to authenticate her.
-The server needs to respond with a token (returned by `chatkit.authenticate`) if the user is valid.
+The server needs to respond with a token (returned by `chatkit.authenticate`) if the request is valid.
 In our case, we will (naïvely) assume everyone is who they say they are, and return a token from `chatkit.authenticate` no matter what.

 Boom 💥!
-That's all we need to don the server.
+That's all we need to do on the server.
 Let's move on to the client...

 ## Step 4.
 Login